johnnewcombe/NewBear-77-68/MiniMon-2026/README.md

 # MiniMon-2026

 This is an updated version of MINIMON with *S Record Format* LOAD and PUNCH routines.
-All entry points and Lables as published in the MINIMON documentation have been preserved with the exception of the LOAD and PUNCH commands, see list below.
+All entry points and labels as published in the MINIMON documentation have been preserved with the exception of the LOAD and PUNCH commands, see list below.

 In order to make space for the additional code required, the ALTER and OFFSET CALCULATION commands have been removed.